 Bring dough together with your hands, wrap in plastic wrap and rest in the fridge for 30 minutes.

 Roll the dough out between sheets of baking paper until it is circular and about 3–4mm thick.
 Prick in a few places with a fork.
 Use a round cutter and cut 24 small circles, and press these gently into tins.
-Bake at 190°C CircoTherm medium steam for 18–20 minutes.
+Bake at 190°C CircoTherm medium steam in Bosch oven for 18–20 minutes.